China finds coronavirus on packaging of Brazilian beef | Health

 The novel coronavirus first emerged in the central Chinese city late last year, at a market, and has gone on to spread around the world.
 The beef shipment's exporter registration code was 2015, the commission said, which refers to a plant owned by Marfrig Global Foods S.A. in Várzea Grande, Mato Grosso state.

 Marfrig declined to comment.
-The Brazilian government did not immediately comment on the status of the plant's authorization to sell beef to China.
+The Brazilian government told Reuters it has not been notified about the issue by Chinese authorities.

 Marfrig's Várzea Grande facility had been previously suspended by China over coronavirus concerns.
 The ban, dating from Sep.
 22, was lifted on Oct.
 23, according to the ministry's website.
 More than 100 staff at the Wuhan facility had undergone tests, it said, and 200 environmental samples had been taken.